DorBernsohn/Speaker-Classification/README.md

 # Speaker_classification

-In this notebook im going to comprae two architectures for speaker identification on two datasets.
+In this notebook im going to comprae two architectures for speaker identification with MFCC as features on two datasets.

 the architectures:
 - LSTM model